Carillon Family of Funds Proxy Voting Guidelines

 - CFF will generally support any proposal requesting enhanced disclosure of a company’s political contributions, including payments made to trade associations.

 - When voting foreign holdings, CFF recognizes that corporate governance standards, disclosure requirements and voting mechanics can vary significantly outside the United States.
-CFF will vote in a manner that is philosophically consistent with the guidelines described above while considering local business principles and best practices.
-CFF will generally vote to support enhancements aimed at transparent governance and disclosure in foreign markets.
+Therefore, due to such variation, CFF will rely on the proxy voting guidelines for foreign holdings of CTA’s proxy voting service provider.